FE8Dev/FE8RProject/README.md

-##To do  high priority on top
+##To do - high priority on top

-fix chapter 18
+*fix chapter 18

-fix azuth weapon animations, they hang the game
+*fix azuth weapon animations, they hang the game

-make duplicate weapon for his summons
+*make duplicate weapon for his summons